 In order to stay ahead of COVID-19, you need access to up to date federal, state, and local COVID-19 information and guidelines.
 Our team consistently monitors the CDC’s guidance and updates the screener to optimize employee safety.
 If you choose a customer screener, you can make regular changes to your screener based on state and local public health communications.

 Reinforce how employees can protect themselves and others from COVID-19 by communicating:

 If you have symptoms, notify your supervisor and stay home.

 If you are sick, follow CDC recommended steps, and do not return to work until you meet criteria to discontinue home isolation.

 An effective solution educates and empowers employees to monitor and protect themselves.
 Our daily screening app generates customized employee recommendations daily.
-Users receive reminders to record symptoms in a quick and easy-to-use daily screening survey.
+Users receive reminders to record symptoms of COVID-19 in a quick and easy-to-use daily screening survey.
+The screening survey should include questions about employee symptoms, travel, and potential exposure to COVID-19.
 After completing the screening process the app generates a recommendation to come to work or stay home based on the policies your organization has in place.
 Employers can fine-tune sick employees’ recommendations to meet their organization’s preferences and align with CDC guidelines for returning to work in their area.

 Plan for conducting daily in-person or virtual health checks (e.g. symptom and/or health screenings) before employees enter the facility.

 The CDC guidelines for returning to work recommend that organizations implement a daily screening protocol for employees to follow before they enter the workplace.
 In-person screenings invite workplace exposure to symptomatic employees.
 Our digital screening solution eliminates this risk by giving people the ability to screen before they leave their house via our mobile app.

 Per the CDC guidance for Business and Employers, our digital health screening questionnaire asks about employees COVID-19 symptoms and exposure.